grafana/agent/docs/sources/operator/api.md

 </em>
 </td>
 <td>
-<p>When drop is true, log lines that exceed the current rate limit will be discarded.
+<p>When drop is true, log lines that exceed the current rate limit are discarded.
-When drop is false, log lines that exceed the current rate limit will only wait to enter the back pressure mode.</p>
+When drop is false, log lines that exceed the current rate limit wait to enter the back pressure mode.</p>
 <p>Defaults to false.</p>
 </td>